1 MAR 25

 Progress: NaN%

 The International Football Association Board (The IFAB) has approved a number of changes to the Laws of the Game for 2025/26.
-After trials have shown a major positive impact where goalkeepers have been holding onto the ball for too long, The IFAB has unanimously decided to amend Law 12.2 (Indirect free kick).
-The amendment means that if a goalkeeper holds the ball for longer than eight seconds (with the referee using a visual five-second countdown), the referee will award a corner kick to the opposing team (rather than the current indirect free kick for more than six seconds).
+After the major positive impact of trials aimed at preventing goalkeepers from holding the ball for too long, The IFAB unanimously decided to amend Law 12.2 (Indirect free kick).
+The amendment means that if a goalkeeper holds the ball for longer than eight seconds (with the referee using a visual five-second countdown), a corner kick will be awarded to the opposing team (rather than an indirect free kick if a goalkeeper holds the ball for more than six seconds, as per the current Laws).
 The following decisions were also taken at the 139th Annual General Meeting (AGM) of The IFAB, hosted by the Irish Football Association (IFA) in Belfast, Northern Ireland.

 Furthermore, the next edition of the Laws of the Game, which will come into effect on 1 July 2025, will feature the following amendments: